 Please note: funding is available on a first come, first served basis.
 Internships may be any duration beyond 6 weeks at the host organisation’s cost.
 Internships offered by departments at the University attract 4 weeks of funding only.

-The overarching aims of the Warwick Summer Internships Programme are for:
+The overarching aims of the Warwick Summer Internships Programme:

 - Employers to resource a project or idea with an enthusiastic and able student, at little cost.
-Learn from fresh ideas and a new perspective, with a view towards future employment with students in the medium and longer term.
+Benefit from fresh ideas and a new perspective, with the possibility of future student employment in the medium and longer term.

-- Students to gain valuable work experience and a learning opportunity to develop their knowledge of the work place and develop their transferable skills to help them make their career choices.
+- Students to gain valuable work experience and a learning opportunity; to develop their knowledge of the work place and develop transferable skills that will help them with career decisions.

-- Support with defining an internship opportunity, quality assurance process for vacancies and targeted student marketing
+- Support with defining an attractive internship opportunity, quality assurance process for vacancies

-- Good and best practice resources and support around recruiting and hosting a student
+- Good practice resources and support around recruiting and hosting a student

 - Supporting appointed interns to be prepared to contribute during their internship experience

-Internship providers must satisfy the eligibility criteria (see WSI 2019 for more details)
+Internship providers must satisfy the eligibility criteria - see the WSI 2019 Programme details

-Your corresponding responsibilities as a Warwick internship host are:
+Your responsibilities as a Warwick internship host are:

-- Develop a programme-compliant job description/person specification to upload to our jobs platform by the programme deadline (online and 1:1 support provided)
+- Develop a job description/person specification on our Word template (using programme wording where provided) and upload to our jobs platform by the programme deadline (online and 1:1 support provided)

-- Carry out your usual selection process, recognising the importance of equality and diversity, by the programme deadline
+- Carry out your usual selection process, by the programme deadline

-- Make an advance decision about how you would proceed, if not allocated funding, being mindful of any promises or assumptions when talking to your candidates
+- Make an advance decision about how you will proceed, if not allocated funding, being mindful of any promises or assumptions when talking to your candidates

 If you successfully recruit

-- Begin your internship within the dates specified by the programme
+- Begin your internship within the programme's start date window

-- Employ the intern at min of £8.75/hour (£10.20 in London) for at least 6 weeks, on your payroll, with appropriate PAYE contributions, provision for holiday and statutory sick pay (SSP) and treating them the same as your other employees.
-NB Grant is intended to cover these costs.
+- Employ the intern at or above programme minimum (e.g. 2019: £8.75/h or £10.20 in London) for at least 6 weeks, full-time, on your payroll, with appropriate PAYE contributions, provision for holiday and statutory sick pay etc. NB Your grant is intended to cover 6 weeks at 35 hours, with a 10% buffer for your on costs.

-- Provide dedicated management, training, and reviews for the intern, who may have little prior work experience.
-Prolonged periods of unsupervised, lone, home or remote working are not allowed (i.e. no more than one day per week)
+- Line manage them as you would your other employees, although prolonged periods of unsupervised, lone, home or remote working are not allowed (i.e. no more than one day per week)

-- Provide a professional, safe place of work - home offices and "virtual" or dispersed teams are not acceptable; suitable equipment; appropriate Health & Safety considerations, insurance and confidentiality processes in place
+- Provide a professional, safe place of work - home offices and virtual teams are not acceptable; suitable equipment; appropriate Health & Safety considerations, insurance and confidentiality processes in place.